Helpful Tips for Washing Tennis Shoes

 Place your tennis shoes and shoelaces in a pillowcase with a zipper or a mesh laundry bag.
 Wash them on the regular cycle with warm water and your choice of laundry detergent.

 If you’re using a top-load washing machine, add a few towels.
-Not only will this balance the washer, but it will provide scrubbing action.
+This will balance the washer and provide scrubbing action.

 Step 5: Air Dry